quantmind/quantflow/notebooks/inversion.md

 ```

 ## FRFT
 Compared to the FFT, this method relaxes the constraint $\zeta=2\pi/N$ so that frequency domain and strike domains can be discretized independently.
+We use the methodology from {cite:p}`frft`

 \begin{align}
 y &= \left(\left[e^{-i j^2 \zeta/2}\right]_{j=0}^{N-1}, \left[0\right]_{j=0}^{N-1}\right) \\